+ETL Project

-ETL Case Study Project –Restaurant inspections vs rat sightings vs customer reviews
+Restaurant inspections vs rat sightings

 Team: Alla Zbirun, Hernan Hernandez, Ryan Michel

+Executive Summary: Rats in NYC persist to be an issue.
+As residents of NY, we volunteered to investigate this issue and determine if there is a correlation between restaurant inspections by NY Health department and rat sightings in the area.
+This document summarizes step by set process the team performed from extraction of the data, through data clean up and normalization, resulting in creation of databases finally uploaded into PostgreSQL for convenient SQL quiring.

-Overview: For this project we extracted data from three different sources, normalized it in Jupyter notebook, extracted only sought-after elements and wrote it into a user-friendly databases.
-Cleaned up data was loaded into pgAdmin for convenient SQL quiring.
+Extraction: For this project we extracted data from three different sources -

-Extraction: We extracted data from three different sources -

 NYC Open Data (https://data.cityofnewyork.us/Health/DOHMH-New-York-City-Restaurant-Inspection-Results/43nn-pn8j/data) – we were able to download csv files of data containing information on violations determined under inspection conducted during preceding three years for restaurants and college cafeterias